-Your baby does not use you as a dummy/pacifier, but she uses you as a mother and it is totally normal for the baby to “use” the breast for everything: relaxing, sleeping and of course to eat.
+Your baby does not use you as a dummy/pacifier, but she uses you as a mother, and it is totally normal for the baby to “use” the breast for everything: relaxing, sleeping and of course eating.

 Another thing you probably already have noticed when the baby was in your womb, is that they have hiccups, sometimes even several times a day.
 This is not unusual and has nothing to do with their diet, it is simply a matter of immaturity of their nervous system.
 As your baby grows, the hiccups will become less frequent.